dsanson/argmap/README.markdown

 -   [] add sane syntax checking: right now, if you mess up the syntax of your map, everything breaks.
 -   [] improve the tikz styling of maps.
+    -   [] support for notes, labels, and strength in tikz output
     -   [] the green and red "umbrellas" should only be as wide as the claim boxes immediately beneath them.
     -   [] the green and red edges should be curved.
 -   [] support for other formats?
 -   [] merge the three pipes into a single `argmap` command, using cli options to select input and output formats
--   [] mup2argmap should support fetching mup files from Google Drive and offer embeddable output (i.e., code block with both name and gid attributes)
+-   [x] mup2argmap should support fetching mup files from Google Drive and offer embeddable output (i.e., code block with both name and gid attributes)